Last updated: October 30, 2023

-Please note, though, that on sunny weekends the ferries can be very busy, so it’s recommended to go earlier in the day to avoid queueing up.
+Do note, though, that the ferries can be very busy on the weekends, so it’s recommended to go earlier in the day to avoid queueing up.

-Depending on where you’re travelling from, using the bus is also a very good option with lots of bus stops in the area.
+Depending on where you’re travelling from, using the bus is also a very good option as there are many bus stops in the area.

-Most bus stops are to be found on Sydney Road, Belgrave Street, and West Esplanade, all within walking distance to the Corso and the beaches.
+Most bus stops are on Sydney Road, Belgrave Street, and West Esplanade, all within walking distance from the Corso and the beaches.

 Surprisingly, Manly is relatively car-friendly, in the sense that there are quite a few car parks that are not overly expensive.

-Most of these car parks are located in the centre of town and offer two hours of free parking.
+Most of these car parks are located in or close to the town centre and offer two hours of free parking.
 Beyond those two hours, however, it may become a bit pricey depending on how long you plan to stay.